2013 UPDATE – 12 MONTHS OF LIBERATION FOR THOUSANDS OF MALE CALVES

 - Need to cover villages and villagers

-- Donations of male calves by donors continue but much less, however, need monitoring to stop being robbed by middlemen who hang around at the temple.
+- Donations of male calves by donors continue but much less, however, they need monitoring to stop being robbed by middlemen who hang around at the temple.

-- Emergency shelter for these male calves required for 100% insulation specifically for days old calves as this will not go for adoption.
+- Emergency shelter for these male calves required for 100% insulation specifically for days-old calves as this will not go for adoption.

-- More teams formed to visit villages and educate regards usages of cattle by products.
+- More teams formed to visit villages and educate regards usages of cattle by-products.